 For larger accomplishments, monetary rewards or extra time off can encourage employees to keep up the good work.
 Develop a recognition system that motivates employees to continue to work harder.

 You should also look to hire internally when you have open positions.
-While you will also want to recruit outside of your internal base of employees, let qualified candidates already within your organization know that you have an open position they might be interested in.
+While you will also want to recruit outside of your internal base of employees, let qualified candidates within your organization know that you have an open position they might be interested in.

 For example, an American quick service restaurant In-N-Out Burger frequently appears on Best Places to Work lists and one of the reasons for that is their mission to promote from within.
-They are dedicated to providing training and development to all their employees and it pays off – their employee turnover rate is 4-6X lower than the QSR industry average.
+They’re dedicated to providing training and development to all their employees and it pays off – their employee turnover rate is 4-6X lower than the QSR industry average.